robert-marik/resistograph_meets_tomograph/docs/talk.md

 - Packages app and dependencies into a single container
 - Ensures consistency across environments
 - Easy to share and deploy
-- Widely used in industry and research
+- Widely used in industry and academia

 </div>